eait-cups-printing/adobe-reader-rpm/README.md

 lpadmin -p printer -o pdftops-renderer-default=acroread
 ```

-and the following to remove it:
+and similarily the following can be done to remove it:
 ```
 lpadmin -p printer -R pdftops-renderer-default
 ```